Jeeves and the Song of Songs: Plot

 At the entertainment, Bertie is intimidated by the tough-looking audience.
-He sees Jeeves, who, to keep Tuppy from realizing Jeeves's plan, has advised Tuppy to remain at the bar across the road until he appears.
-Jeeves suggests that Bertie go to another bar.
+He sees Jeeves, who, to keep Tuppy from realizing Jeeves's plan, has advised Tuppy to remain at the "Jug and Bottle" bar across the road until he appears.
+Jeeves suggests that Bertie go to another bar, the "Goat and Grapes".
 After drinking there, Bertie feels more courageous and returns.
 He sings "Sonny Boy", and afterwards tells Jeeves that the crowd did not seem pleased.
 Jeeves explains that the song had been performed twice already.
 Bertie feels betrayed, but then Tuppy sings.
 The crowd shouts and throws food at Tuppy.
 Tuppy flees.
 Then Beefy takes the stage, and says that the next performer, Cora, will be late because her car broke down.
 She is now coming in a cab.

 Bertie clutches at Jeeves, shocked that Cora was not there to see Tuppy's failure.
 Jeeves agrees that the scheme has gone awry.
 Upset, Bertie leaves, though Jeeves remains for the rest of the show.
 Later that night, Bertie is visited at home by Tuppy, who has a black eye.
 Tuppy says Cora is not right for him.
 He has Bertie call Aunt Dahlia for him, then goes to see Angela.
 Jeeves enters, and tells Bertie what happened.
 Upon Cora's arrival, Jeeves had told Cora that Tuppy wanted her to sing "Sonny Boy".
 The crowd did not react well, and she, thinking Tuppy had played a joke on her, punched Tuppy in the eye.
 Impressed, Bertie regards Jeeves reverently.